Bareflank/MicroV/docs/MicroV Hypercall Specification.md

 ### 2.15.20. mv_vs_op_msr_get_list, OP=0x6, IDX=0x19

 This hypercall tells MicroV to return the values of multiple requested MSRs using a Register Descriptor List (RDL) in the shared page.
 For this ABI, the reg field of each mv_rdl_entry_t refers to the index of the MSR.
 The val field refers to the returned value of the requested MSR in that entry.
+Any MSRs that are not supported in the entries list will have the 64th bit set in mv_rdl_entry_t.reg allowing this hypercall to succeed with unsupported MSRs.
 This ABI does not use any of the reg 0-7 fields in the mv_rdl_t.

 *Input:**
 | Register Name | Bits | Description |